Support disabled children and young people and those with specific requirements.

 • Overlooking the need for continuous professional development and reflective practice in evolving inclusive settings

-• Misconception: Safeguarding is only about protecting children from physical abuse.
-Correction: Safeguarding also includes emotional abuse, neglect, online safety, and promoting children's well-being and resilience.
+• Misconception: Safeguarding only means protecting children from physical harm.
+Correction: Safeguarding also includes emotional well-being, online safety, and preventing radicalisation (Prevent duty).
+It involves promoting children's welfare and ensuring they grow up in a safe environment.

 Frequently Asked Questions